ultimape/Britomartis/README.md

 My name is Nicholas, and I'd like to go on a journey with you.

 I've been doing this alone for a while.
 I think its time to find some help, so I went through my tweets and collected my thoughts together all in once place.
+(Pull requests are welcome, I've likely spelled tons of things wrong)

 I've been on a crusade against marketing automatons.
 I'd like to make something neat: Help me begin **Iterating toward a crowd-sourced anti-spam system** masquerading as a relationship-centric CRM tool.